 After your surgery, you will wake up in the Recovery Room.
 You will probably still feel sleepy from the medicine.
 There will be nurses there to check on you, and one of your parents can be in the Recovery Room, too.

 If you are leaving the hospital that day, you might go to a second recovery room.
 You will be able to have something to drink and watch TV until the doctors tell you it is time to go home.

-If you are spending the night at the hospital, you will get to go back to your room and relax.
+If you are spending the night at the hospital, after the recovery room you will go upstairs to your hospital room.